Brodo: The Omnivore Bone Broth

 4. Omega-3 fatty acids (EPA and DHA): Plant-based sources like flaxseeds and walnuts provide alpha-linolenic acid (ALA), however the conversion of ALA to the more biologically active forms (EPA and DHA) is limited in the human body.

-5. Complete protein: While all essential amino acids are present in various plant foods, it can be more difficult to obtain all of them with a plant-based diet on a daily basis unless you’re able to carefully plan all of your meals.
+5. Crucial amino acids: While all essential amino acids are present in various plant foods, it can be more difficult to obtain all of them with a plant-based diet on a daily basis unless you’re able to carefully plan all of your meals.
 Bone broth contains collagen, gelatin, and a plethora of amino acids which are essential for your body’s basic functions and wellbeing.

 6. Zinc: Plant foods contain zinc, but the bioavailability in animal-based foods is greater.

-For those who lean lighter on the meat and heavier on the vegetables, we recommend cooking beans, vegetables, whole grains, etc. in bone broth and we have lots of recipes in our blog.
+At the end of the day, we hope that people choose a diet that makes them feel happy and healthy.
+For those who lean lighter on the meat, we recommend cooking beans, vegetables, and whole grains in bone broth.
+We have lots of recipes in our blog.
 If you need more veggies in your life, check out how to get 8+ servings of vegetables in this recipe!

 MOST POPULAR UNCATEGORIZED